astampoulis/makam-paper-funpearl/makamcode/03-bindmany.md

 ```
 -->

-NEEDFEEDBACK. \todo{There is a subtle thing going on here, having to do with the free variables that a unification variable
-can capture.
-In the above, `Defs` and `Body` can capture the free variables in `xs`; but `T'` cannot, since it is introduced
-at the top-level, rather than nested inside the call to `openmany` as `Defs` and `Body` are.
-I previously had an explanation like
-this: "A unification variable is allowed to capture all the free variables in scope at the
-point where it is introduced.
-By default, all unification variables used in a rule get introduced when we
-check whether the rule fires.
-But here certain unification variables are
-introduced when `openmany` gets to use the `pfun` argument and has therefore introduced all the needed fresh variables,
-so they can capture the free variables introduced by `openmany`."
-Too confusing/only needed for existing \lamprolog users?}

 STUDENT.
 Ah, I see.
-One thing I noticed with our representation of `letrec` is that we have to be careful so
+Let me ask you something though: one thing I noticed with our representation of `letrec` is that we have to be careful so
 that the number of binders matches the number of definitions we give.
 Our typing rules disallow
 that, but I wonder if there's a way to have a more accurate representation for `letrec` which
 includes that requirement?